gonzaloiv/tetris/README.md

 ## Usage

-Drag the game prefab into the Unity scene and play.
+Open the Game scene and play.

 ## To do